Do We Have to Worry About Someone Actually Killing or Raping a Feminist Activist?

 To understand what’s been going on, I spoke to David Futrelle, who has tracked anti-feminism, the Men’s Rights Movement, and the campaigns against Sarkeesian and other women on his blog We Hunted the Mammoth.

 VICE: Who are the people harassing and threatening Anita Sarkeesian?
-It seems like it’s an organized action.
+It seems like it’s an organised action.

 So is this mostly coming out of Men’s Rights Activism circles?